-If after reading all these sources, you still feel that you require more information for taking investment decision, then you may contact the management.
+If after reading all these sources, you still feel that you require more information for making an investment decision, then you may contact the management.

 Hope it helps!

-On similar lines, how do you track even if a company growing but its share count is increasing, which has happen to many companies?
+On similar lines, how do you track even if a company growing but its share count is increasing, which has happened to many companies?